NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 An optimized implementation of the revert to snapshot operation is used for the SolidFire driver.
 For ONTAP backends, the feature works by using a generic implementation that works for NFS/iSCSI/FC driver modes.
+From Xena release, ONTAP is also performed using the storage with a safer and faster approach.

 .. caution::
    Revert to snapshot is not supported when the storage pool